paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 **(g) Repayment.—** A member paid a bonus under this section who fails, during the period of service covered by the member’s agreement, reenlistment, or voluntary extension of enlistment under subsection (a), to remain qualified in the critical military skill or to satisfy the other eligibility criteria for which the bonus was paid shall be subject to the repayment provisions of [section 373 of this title](./chapter-005-special-and-incentive-pays.md#section-373).

-**(h) Termination of Bonus Authority.—** No bonus may be paid under this section with respect to any reenlistment, or voluntary extension of an enlistment, in the armed forces entered into after December 31, 2017, and no agreement under this section may be entered into after that date.
+**(h) Termination of Bonus Authority.—** No bonus may be paid under this section with respect to any reenlistment, or voluntary extension of an enlistment, in the armed forces entered into after December 31, 2019, and no agreement under this section may be entered into after that date.

 ### Statutory Notes

 #### Amendments
+2018—Subsec. (h).
+Pub.
+L. 115–232 substituted “December 31, 2019” for “December 31, 2018”.

+2017—Subsec. (h).
+Pub.
+L. 115–91 substituted “December 31, 2018” for “December 31, 2017”.

 2016—Subsec. (h).
 Pub.
 L. 114–328 substituted “December 31, 2017” for “December 31, 2016”.

 2015—Subsec. (h).
 Pub.
 L. 114–92 substituted “December 31, 2016” for “December 31, 2015”.